Crispy Smashed Potatoes with Gremolata

 Instructions

-- BOIL POTATOES: Place washed potatoes in boiling water with 2 teaspoons salt added.
-Boil on medium heat for 10-15 minutes, depending on the size of the potatoes.
+- BOIL POTATOES: Place washed potatoes in pot with cold water with 2 teaspoons salt added.
+Water should cover potatoes.
+Bring to boil and lower heat to medium heat.
+Boil for 10-13 minutes, depending on the size of your potatoes.
 Potatoes should be soft and easily pierced with a knife.
-Drain, place back in pot and shake pot lightly over heat for a minute to remove moisture from potatoes.
+Drain potatoes, place back in pot and shake pot lightly over heat for a minute to remove moisture from potatoes.
+Note 3 to microwave.

 - MAKE THE GREMOLATA: While potatoes are roasting, finely chop the parsley.
 Grate garlic using a microplane if you have one.
 Otherwise mince finely with a knife.
-Finely grate the lemon peels (yellow part only).
+Finely zest the lemon (yellow part only).
 Mix parsley, lemon and garlic together until well combined.
 Add salt and pepper to taste.

-- SERVE: Place crispy smashed potatoes on a serving platter.
-Sprinkle with gremolata and serve.
+- SERVE: Place roasted smashed potatoes on a serving platter.
+Sprinkle with a small handful of gremolata (you may not need it all – Note 4) and serve hot or at room temperature.

 Love this recipe!